 The first phase of our work focussed on supplementing SARS-CoV-2 surveillance by INSACOG via clinical Covid testing and sequencing samples from patients across the country.
 APSI’s efforts have led to the incorporation of a large number of viral genomes from India into the global repository GISAID.
 Over 75% of sequences submitted from the consortium cities bear the tag of the RF program.

 In addition to clinical surveillance, we also set up a robust system of detection of SARS-CoV-2 and identification of its variants in wastewater, including sewage treatment plants (STPs), open drains and water bodies.
-We developed standardized methodologies and SOPs for wastewater surveillance (WWS) allowing for data reproducibility across the consortium.
+We have developed standardized methodologies and SOPs for wastewater surveillance (WWS) allowing for data reproducibility across the consortium.

 WWS is an important tool to analyze the health status of a community, specifically by tracking disease associated agents.
 Many disease-causing pathogens find their way into wastewater through the feces excreted by patients.
 Sewage, which is the centralized collection point, can serve as an unbiased sampling site to capture the footprints of these pathogens – as exemplified by the detection of SARS-CoV-2 from wastewater in this pandemic.
 SARS-CoV-2 is shed in the stools of COVID-19 patients regardless of whether the patient suffers from gastrointestinal disturbance or not.
 Symptomatic as well as asymptomatic COVID-19 affected individuals shed the virus and traces of the viral genome can be detected for several days even after the patient tests negative in conventional nasopharyngeal tests.
 This provides an advantage in terms of accurate and early (upto two weeks in advance of clinical symptoms) detection of actual viral burden in a community or city, even if patients do not appear for clinical testing or in hospitals.